-Moor's first adventures in media were as a student, where he spent countless hours at WCFM, the radio station of Williams College.
+Anthony’s first adventures in media were as a student, where he spent countless hours at WCFM, the radio station of Williams College.
 He reported news and community affairs, spun discs as a morning DJ and served as the station's general manager.
+His academic majors were in Astrophysics and American Civilization, disciplines which foreshadowed his later pursuit of the structured logic in software development as well as the instant communication of history through media.

-His academic majors, curiously, were in Astrophysics and American Civilization, which he promptly cast aside after graduation.
-He took a job offered by an alum in Tokyo to work as an evening news editor at the ABC News bureau.
-He soon found work freelancing for CNN and anchoring an English-language newscast for a Japanese cable TV station.
-Returning to the U.S. after several years which included a 'round-the-world backpack trip, Moor signed on as the state capitol bureau chief in Santa Fe for a New Mexico TV station, and then as an investigative reporter in Buffalo.
+On graduation he accepted an entry-level position as a desk editor at the ABC News bureau in Japan and soon began anchoring an English-language newscast for a Japanese cable TV station, where he occasionally freelanced for CNN.
+Returning to the U.S. after several years and a 'round-the-world backpack trip, Anthony signed on as the state capitol bureau chief in Santa Fe for a New Mexico TV station, and then as an investigative reporter in Buffalo.

-It was in San Francisco that Moor developed his interest in interactive media.
+It was in San Francisco that Anthony developed his interest in interactive media.
 At KRON-TV during the first dot-com boom, he covered fledgling ventures with names such as PayPal, Netscape, RealAudio, Hotwired, Quokka and PointCast.
-The lure of the Internet startup eventually enticed him to join a broadband business news pioneer named On24, as a financial correspondent.
-That endeavor lasted less than a year into the dot-com bust.
+The lure of the Internet startup eventually enticed him to join a broadband business news startup named On24, as a financial correspondent.
+Their business model did not survive the dot-com bust.

-In the 2000s, Moor served with distinction as editor-in-chief of several regional newspaper websites.
-At the Rochester (NY) Democrat and Chronicle, he devised the paper’s TV convergence strategy, and his team won a 2003 OJA for creative use of the medium.
-While in Orlando, OrlandoSentinel.com won a 2007 Knight-Batten Award for Innovation and was a 2006 Online News Association general excellence finalist.
-And under Moor's leadership, The Dallas Morning News digital edition was honored with RTNDA’s Edward R. Murrow Award as best non-broadcast website.
+In the 2000s, Anthony served with distinction as editor-in-chief of several regional newspaper websites.
+At the Rochester (NY) Democrat and Chronicle, he devised the paper’s TV convergence strategy, and his team won an OJA for creative use of the medium.
+While he was at the helm in Orlando, his site, OrlandoSentinel.com, won a Knight-Batten Award for Innovation and was an Online News Association general excellence finalist.
+And under Anthony’s leadership, The Dallas Morning News digital edition was honored with RTNDA’s Edward R. Murrow Award as best non-broadcast website.

-Moor has served on the board of the Online News Association where he directed the Online Journalism Awards.
-He was the first digital editor appointed to the board at ASNE, the American Society of News Editors.
+Anthony has served on the board of the Online News Association where he directed the Online Journalism Awards.
+He was one of the first two digital editors appointed to the board at ASNE, the American Society of News Editors.
 And he's been on Oprah -- although not for any professional reason!